 Every agreement should have terms to stop the contract for the parties involved.
 Contractors may not like the progress of the work made by the freelancer.
 Mutual relationships may not go in a positive direction.

 Many things can go wrong in a deal.
 Plan for the worst.
 Work towards the best.

 Certain events may trigger dissatisfaction.
 It may prompt the contractor to press for the cancellation of the freelance contract.
 Examples of such events are failure to meet milestones and poor quality in the deliverables.
 Describe how both parties deal with such a situation in this agreement clause.

 Following are the documents you can attach to a freelance contract.
 These documents add credibility to the agreement.
 It will give confidence to the parties involved.
 Government-issued documents add to the trust.

 - Address proof.

-A freelance contract is a mandatory document for both freelancers and contractors.
+A freelance contract is mandatory for freelancers and contractors.
 It is not a one-sided document to help one of the parties.
 It is for the protection of all the people involved.
-A well written freelance contract is a critical element in the success of a project.
-This will enable the freelancer to build trust with his client.
+A well-written freelance contract is a critical element in the success of a project and will enable the freelancer to build trust with his client.

-You should write it in a simple and concise language.
+Writing it in the simple and concise language would be best.
 As a freelancer, do not go for incomprehensible legal terms.
 Keep things simple.
-Focus on terms that will enable project continuity and work success.
-Remember this freelance contract is for all the parties involved.
+Focus on words that will enable project continuity and work success.
+Remember, this freelance contract is for all the parties involved.
 So make sure that everyone signs the contract.